 What is the Allegory of the Cave?

 Imagine you’re imprisoned in a cave, along with other people.
 You can’t move your head to see behind/around you.
-Unbeknownst to you, there’s a bright light source (fire) behind you, and it makes shadows of things on the wall in front of you.
+Unbeknownst to you, there’s a bright light source (like a fire) behind you, and it makes shadows of things on the wall in front of you.

-Initially, you are likely to feel that these shadows are the “real” deal because it’s all you’ve ever seen… It’s all you’ve ever known.
+Initially, you will think that these shadows are the “real” deal because it’s all you’ve ever seen… It’s all you’ve ever known.

 What Does This Allegory Have to do With the Film?